nelscamp/voltage_sweep_control/README.md

 *Note: may require rewriting commands if using different source meters due to syntax differences*

 # Getting Started
+# Prerequisites:
+Install NI-VISA and NI 488.2 from NI.com

 ## Installation
 Clone this repository:
 ```